classroomtechtools/classroomtechtools.github.io/atjs/README.md

 Further, if you want to have some very specific behaviour that you would like to add to your Awesome Table, for example, adding a click handler to a button that opens a dialog box for example, you can write an javascript file that is hosted by a service such as Github Pages, and include that.
 That file will have to be written with a specific template, however, so we have provided a [starter file](https://github.com/classroomtechtools/classroomtechtools.github.io/blob/master/atjs/starter.js) to get you started.
 (Some programming experience is useful.)

-Optionally, you can define a `params` object filled with inforamtion that is passed to the main() function.
+Optionally, you can define a `params` object filled with inforamtion that is passed to the atjs.start() function.

 #####Get started
 Here is an example of a `<script>` header content that will use the starter file, and will exit to the browser's debugger.